Badbtc/Badbtc/README.md

-This code simulates the process of calculating the block subsidy for Bitcoin, which is the reward given to miners for adding new blocks to the blockchain.
+<bold>This code simulates the process of calculating the block subsidy for Bitcoin, which is the reward given to miners for adding new blocks to the blockchain.
 The block subsidy is halved approximately every 210,000 blocks, or about every four years, until it reaches zero, meaning no new bitcoins will be created.

 The variable total keeps track of the total number of bitcoins that have been created so far, and C is the block height, which starts at 0 and increments by 1 each time through the loop.
 The loop runs indefinitely because of the while (True) statement, but it will eventually stop when sub becomes 0, meaning the block subsidy has reached 0.